dms-viz/dms-viz-docs/project-info/contributing-guide/index.md

 git checkout -b your-new-feature-or-fix
 ```

-#### 2. Document Your Changes:
+#### 2. Document Your Changes

-Make sure to comment your code appropriately.
+Make sure to add comments to your code appropriately.
 If you're introducing a new feature or making significant changes, update the README.md file as necessary.

-#### 3. Commit Your Changes:
+#### 3. Commit Your Changes

 Make granular commits with meaningful commit messages.
 This makes it easier to review your contributions.

-#### 4. Versioning:
+#### 4. Versioning

 Versioning follows semantic versioning (i.e. `X.Y.Z.`) where each component represents:

 1. Major version (`X`): This number is incremented when there are breaking changes that require updates to the web tool API.

 2. Minor version (`Y`): This number is incremented when new features are added in a backward-compatible manner.

 3. Patch version (`Z`): This number is incremented when backward-compatible bug fixes are introduced.

 ::: warning Important!
 Make sure that the version is incremented in the `pyproject.toml`, otherwise publishing to PyPI will fail.
 Also, make sure to update the `CHANGELOG` to document your changes.
 :::

-#### 4. Push to Your Fork:
+#### 4. Push to Your Fork

 Push the changes to your forked repository.